crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/alert_context.md

 ## Detect possible values for context

-It is possible to detect all the possible field that a given parser can output (or all the parser with `--all` flag):
+It is possible to detect all the possible fields that a given parser can output (or all the installed parsers with `--all` flag):

 ```bash
 $ sudo cscli lapi context detect crowdsecurity/nginx-logs